SagarRaghuvanshi31/Linux/README.md

 - **Delete a folder** <br>

-This command is use to delete a folder
+Run this command to delete a folder

 rmdir = remove directory <br>
 cloud = folder name <br>